-UCL, situated in the heart of London is consistently placed in the global top 20 in a wide range of world rankings and in the latest Research Excellence Framework (REF 2014) UCL was the top-rated UK university for research strength.
-This MSc results from the European-funded research project ShaleXenvironmenT in which UCL was an academic partner, and anticipates increasing demand for managerial professionals in existing and developing natural resources fields.
-UniSA is Australia\'s leading university for interdisciplinary research.
+UCL is consistently placed in the global top 20 in a wide range of world rankings and in the latest Research Excellence Framework (REF 2014) UCL was the top-rated UK university for research strength.
+This MSc has developed from the European-funded research project ShaleXenvironmenT (in which UCL was an academic partner) and anticipates increasing demand for managerial professionals in existing and developing natural resources fields.
+UniSA is one of Australia\'s leading universities for interdisciplinary research.

-The programme includes one field trip to Spain and/or in the UK to explore sedimentary formations similar to shale plays, and another field trip to a copper, gold or uranium mine in South Australia.
+The programme includes a field trip to explore sedimentary formations similar to shale plays in either Spain or the UK.
+There is another field trip to a copper, gold or uranium mine in South Australia.

 Full-time: 1 year;